wkhere/stackless/Doc/reference/executionmodel.rst

 .. index:: pair: restricted; execution

-The built-in namespace associated with the execution of a code block is actually found by looking up the name ``__builtins__`` in its global namespace; this should be a dictionary or a module (in the latter case the module's dictionary is used).
+The builtins namespace associated with the execution of a code block is actually found by looking up the name ``__builtins__`` in its global namespace; this should be a dictionary or a module (in the latter case the module's dictionary is used).
 By default, when in the :mod:`__main__` module, ``__builtins__`` is